fortellerq/notes/proxmox/proxmox.md

 ### Virtual hard drive
 Has to be IDE.
 There are no Win 9x VirtIO drivers.
 The SSD emulation and Discard checkboxes don't matter because there is no way to do TRIM on Win 9x.

-Since the Windows 98 installer will not know how to deal with modern hard drives, we first should format our VM drive on a Windows 10/11 VM with MBR, FAT32.
+Since the Windows 98 installer will not know how to properly format modern hard drives, we first should format our VM drive on a Windows 10/11 VM with MBR, FAT32.
 Then reassign the drive to the Win 98 VM and proceed with installation.

 ### Network card
 For networking, select Intel E1000.
 Drivers can be installed from the ISO in the next section